 BEC attacks are when an email is hacked, then used to transfer money outside of an organization.

-Employees should be aware of how to identify a BEC attack and what characteristics make a request suspicious.
-They should be trained to follow processes and procedures for authorizing transactions within your organization.
+Employees should be aware of how to identify an email attack and what characteristics make a request suspicious.
+They should be trained to follow processes and procedures for authorizing transactions.

 Sensitive information can fall into the wrong hands if left unattended or in plain view.